smithWEBtek/diet-planner-v8/README.md

     omniauth-facebook

     All of these Gems are in the Gemfile.
-    After cloning, navigate to root of app and run 'bundle install'
+    After cloning the repo, navigate to root of app and run 'bundle install'

 * Configuration